nkrusch/recontext/notes/readme.md

 * For polynomial equalities:
   - The polynomial degree and variable count exponentially increases the solution space/solver time
-  - Can we preprocess a trace, or fix some terms by deduction, to make this more scalable?
+  - Can we preprocess a trace, or fix some terms by deduction, to make this more scalable? [cf. @bouajjani2022]

 * Using diverse input samples is helpful to guide the inference
   - How to locate such diverse input (maximally different entries) in traces?